dcnieho/GlassesViewer/README.md

 ![Glasses viewer screenshot](/screenshot.jpg?raw=true)

 # Usage
+To run GlassesViewer, after downloading this repository, open the file `glassesViewer.m` in MATLAB and run it.
 When running the viewer GUI, `glassesViewer.m`, a file picker will appear.
 Select the folder of a recording to view.
 This needs to point to a specific recording's folder.
 If "projects" is the project folder on